ArnonEilat/kueen-b/README.md

 4. run the app :`node app.js`
 5. After running the command, load http://localhost:3000/ in a browser to see the output.
 You should also see “Example app listening on port 3000!” get logged to the command line.

+## How to run the Docker:
+1. go to the backend folder .
+2. open the windows terminal.
+3. write the command : docker compose up.